 Why is it needed?

-Well, once we’ve completed several sanding passes with various paper grits – from course to fine – the hardwood floor naturally becomes extremely smooth.
-The hardwood floors grain has become closed and tight, or in other words, it isn’t open or porous enough for it to accept stain properly and evenly.
+Well, once we’ve completed several sanding passes with various paper grits – from coarse to fine – the hardwood floor naturally becomes extremely smooth.
+The hardwood floors grain has become closed and tight, or in other words, it isn’t always open or porous enough for it to accept stain properly and evenly.

 Most of the stain will sit on top of the closed, tight wood grain and not penetrate deep enough.
 Then when it’s wiped off, the majority of the stain will be removed as it hasn’t soaked into the wood effectively.

 By applying water to the wood before the staining procedure, it re-opens the grain and makes the hardwood floor porous again, allowing for much better results with the staining procedure.

 We’ll go through each of these benefits below one-by-one.
 But first you’re probably wondering…